+So how do we overcome our partiality?
 Look again at how James introduced this topic in 2:1 – show no partiality as you hold the faith in our Lord Jesus Christ, the Lord of glory.

-The cure for partiality is faith in our Lord Jesus Christ and his glory.
 When we show favoritism, or when we practice prejudice, we are forgetting that all glory comes from Christ.
 Not from whatever categories of glory we have created (ethnic, economic, celebrity, cultural).

 The evil of partiality must be confronted by our faith in our union with Christ.
 If Christ has united himself to all of humanity, then isn’t all of humanity of equal value to God?
 Isn’t all humanity “crowned with glory and honor” (Psalm 8)?
 And if we who have placed our faith in Christ are heirs with Christ, then don’t we have all the glory that we are ever going to want or need?
-If so, then why would we need to grasp for glory through prejudice, through favoritism, through selfish pride, arguments, and divisions?
+If so, then why would we need to grasp for glory through partiality, through prejudice, through favoritism, through selfish pride, arguments, and divisions?